Bluegill: Fishing

 Bluegills are popular panfish, caught with live bait such as worms, crickets, grasshoppers, flies, minnows, maggots or small frogs, as well as small shrimp bits, processed bait, bread, corn, other table scraps, small crankbaits, spinners, fake worms, or even a bare hook.
 They mostly bite on vibrant colors like orange, yellow, green, or red, chiefly at dawn and dusk.
 They are noted for seeking out underwater vegetation for cover; their natural diet consists largely of crickets, water bugs, larvae, and very small fish.
 The bluegill itself is also occasionally used as bait for larger game fish species, such as blue catfish, flathead catfish and largemouth bass.

 Fishermen are sometimes able to use polarized sunglasses to see through water and find bluegills' spawning beds.
 Bluegill have a rather bold character; many have no fear of humans, eating food directly dropped into the water, and a population in Canada's Lake Scugog will even allow themselves to be stroked by human observers.
 Because of their size and the method of cooking them, bluegills are often called panfish.

-The IGFA all tackle world record for the species stands at 2.15 kg (4 lb 12oz) caught from Ketona lake in Alabama in 1950.
+The IGFA all tackle world record for the species stands at 2.15 kg (4 lb 12 oz) caught from Ketona lake in Alabama in 1950.

 Management

 Bluegill populations are notably vulnerable to effects of angling and harvest, particularly in size-structure.
 Large males appear to be especially vulnerable to effects of fishing because of their tendency to guard nests in the center of colonies.
 Populations with large males are increasingly difficult to find, and are usually only found in remote locations without angling pressure or in more southern regions where growth rates are high.
 Reduced bag limits appear to show potential for improving size-structure in over-fished populations.

+In a 1973 study reported by the EPA, the waterborne administration of 180 ppm of calcium propionate was found to be slightly toxic to bluegill.

 Bluegills play an important role in pond and lake management to keep crustacean and insect populations low, as a single bluegill population may eat up to six times its own weight in just one summer.
+However, certain species of bluegill can become overpopulated and overrun a pond's ecosystem if not managed properly.
+Pond owners typically control the bluegill population by handfishing and trapping of the fish to control population size.